 - 12. SUPPORT the establishment of a statewide electronic registry for the creation and release/satisfaction of liens placed on property of a non-custodial parent as necessary to collect delinquent child support payments.
 California law currently provides that recording an abstract or notice of support judgment with a County Recorder creates a lien on real property.
 This requires recording the judgment in each of the 58 counties in order not to miss a property transaction.
 An electronic registry would simplify not only the creation of liens but also the release/satisfaction of liens because there would be a single statewide point of contact, and the entire process would be handled electronically through automated means. - 13.
 SUPPORT amendment of current law that states that documents completed and recorded by a local child support agency may be recorded without acknowledgement (notarization) to clarify that the exception is for documents completed or recorded by a local child support agency.
 This amendment clarifies that documents that are prepared by the local child support agency and then sent for recording either by the local child support agency or by the obligor (non-custodial parent) or by a title insurance company are covered by the exemption, a technical point not acknowledged by all county recorder offices. - 14.
 SUPPORT efforts to simplify the court process for modifying child support orders by the court by requiring court appearances only when one of the parties objects to the modification.
 Currently, establishment of parentage and support by the court is permitted without court appearance if both parties are in agreement.
 A similar process for modification would reduce court time, the workload of all involved agencies and parties, and streamline the process. - 15.
-SUPPORT efforts to ensure that the reduction caused by the federal Deficit Reduction Act of 2005 to the California Department of Child Support Services is not passed down as a reduction to the local program.
-The Act places a restriction on the ability of states to use incentive funds as the state match to draw additional federal funds.
-In previous years, California used its \$30 million in federal funds in child support programs. - 16.
-SUPPORT efforts that would require the Department of Child Support Services to provide any notice form, information, or document that is required or authorized to be given, distributed, or provided to an individual, a customer, or a member of the public to be given, distributed, or provided in a digitized form, and by any means the Department determines is feasible, including, but not limited to, e-mail or by means of a web site.
+SUPPORT efforts to ensure that the reduction to the California Department of Child Support Services is not passed down as a reduction to the local program. - 16.
+SUPPORT efforts that would require the Department of Child Support Services to provide any notice form, information, or document that is required or authorized to be given, distributed, or provided to an individual, a customer, or a member of the public to be given, distributed, or provided in a digitized form, and by any means the Department determines is feasible, including, but not limited to, e-mail or by means of a website.